Invoca/process_settings/README.md

 ### Testing
 For testing, it is often necessary to set a specific override hash for the process_settings values to use in that use case.
-The `ProcessSettings::Testing::Helpers` module is provided for this purpose.
-It can be used to override a specific hash of process settings, while leaving the rest intact, and resetting back to the defaults after the test case is over.
+The `ProcessSettings::Testing::RSpec::Helpers` and `ProcessSettings::Testing::Minitest::Helpers` modules are provided for this purpose.
+They can be used to override a specific hash of process settings, while leaving the rest intact, and resetting back to the defaults after the test case is over.
 Here are some examples using various testing frameworks:

 #### RSpec